exasol/cloud-storage-extension/doc/changesets/403-migrate-test-code-from-scala-to-java.md

 - [x] Inventory Scala test constructs and map them to Java replacements.
 - [x] Migrate shared test helpers and factories to Java.
 - [x] Migrate unit tests from ScalaTest to JUnit Jupiter.
-- [ ] Migrate integration tests from ScalaTest to JUnit Jupiter and Java Testcontainers APIs.
+- [x] Migrate integration tests from ScalaTest to JUnit Jupiter and Java Testcontainers APIs.
-  - Shared integration bases were translated; the existing Java `ExtensionIT` remains the only Failsafe integration test.
+  - Scala integration tests were translated to Java `*IT` classes for Alluxio, Avro, Delta, export/import, ORC, Parquet, metadata partitioning, export parallelism, and UTC timestamp handling.
 - [x] Update `pom.xml` to use Java test execution and remove Scala-only test infrastructure.
 - [x] Remove all `src/test/scala` sources after their Java replacements compile.